-Apartments for rent in Boystown, now referred to as Northalsted, are available in many different layouts ranging from studios up to 3 or 4 bedroom apartments.
-The neighborhood commonly known as Boystown Chicago is neighboring Wrigleyville and the East Lakeview area roughly surrounding North Broadway Street and N Halsted St around a stretch of bars, restaurants and shops, including many that cater to the LGBTQ+ community.
-But there is plenty to discuss in terms of Boystown Chicago neighborhood amenities that will draw a diverse crowd of renters to this community, from those with families who want to live nearby superb schools to nature lovers who adore living at the doorstep of Chicago's largest city park and Lake Michigan.
-And there's also an easy mode of transit to get into or out of Boystown Chicago from practically every direction, making it an amenable location for renters who rely on public transportation.
+The neighborhood commonly known as Boystown Chicago is neighboring Wrigleyville and the East Lakeview area roughly surrounding North Broadway Street and N Halsted St, around a stretch of bars, restaurants, and shops, including many that cater to the LGBTQ+ community.
+Apartments for rent in Boystown, now called Northalsted, are available in many different layouts ranging from studios to 3 or 4-bedroom apartments.
+But there is plenty to discuss in terms of Boystown Chicago neighborhood amenities that will draw a diverse crowd of renters to this community, from those with families who want to live nearby excellent schools to nature lovers who adore living at the doorstep of Chicago's largest city park and Lake Michigan.
+And there's also an accessible mode of transit to get into or out of Boystown Chicago from practically every direction, making it an amenable location for renters who rely on public transportation.

-Apartments in Boystown have really good access to public transit via CTA bus routes like the no. 8 Halsted bus, the no. 36 Broadway bus or the no. 152 Addison bus.
-Boystown apartments are only a couple of blocks east of the CTA Red line stations at Addison, Belmont and Sheridan.
-And renters have many apartment options along Lake Shore Drive, only a short walk from Boystown and with magnificent views of Lake Michigan.
+Apartments in Boystown have good access to public transit via CTA bus routes like the no. 8 Halsted bus, the no. 36 Broadway bus or the no. 152 Addison bus.
+Boystown apartments are only a couple of blocks east of the CTA Red line stations at Addison, Belmont, and Sheridan.
+And renters have many apartment options along Lake Shore Drive, only a short walk from Boystown, and magnificent views of Lake Michigan.

-Boystown is recognized among Chicago apartment renters as being hip and trendy as it's home to numerous theaters, coffee shops, eclectic stores and one of the most varied and vibrant nightlife scenes in Chicago.
+Boystown is recognized among Chicago apartment renters as being hip and trendy as it's home to numerous theaters, coffee shops, eclectic stores, and one of the most varied and vibrant nightlife scenes in Chicago.
 But there's a good deal of history to the area as well.
-Boystown Chicago's historic nature extends to its homes and apartments, which do include a fair number of vintage apartments made from classic Chicago brick, but the neighborhood has also found room for a few modern new apartments defined by glassy exteriors and airy open concept interiors.
+Boystown Chicago's historic nature extends to its homes and apartments, including many vintage apartments made from classic Chicago brick.
+Still, the neighborhood has also found room for a few modern new apartments defined by glassy exteriors and airy open-concept interiors.